Camp Fire (2018): Environmental impacts

-Economic
+Economic impacts

 The volume of insurance claims overwhelmed Merced Property and Casualty Company, a small insurer founded in 1906, to the point of insolvency (policyholders' surplus $25 million).
 In response to a notice given by the company, the California Department of Insurance reviewed and then placed it into liquidation.
 This allows the California Insurance Guarantee Association, a state guaranty association, to cover claims.
 The Department of Insurance will continue with a review of all insurers with a domicile in California so to determine the exposure of each to Camp Fire losses.
 An estimate by the Los Angeles Times of Merced Property and Casualty Company's assets and reinsurance shows that they would only be able to cover 150 homes out of the 14,000 homes destroyed in a region where they were one of the only companies that still provided fire insurance policies despite the region being categorized as a high fire-hazard severity zone by the California Department of Forestry and Fire Protection.
 This is the only known instance of an insurance company becoming insolvent from a single event.

-On November 16, the Chico city council passed an emergency ordinance to prohibit price gouging in Chico, by preventing the cost of rent, goods or services from being increased by more than 10 percent for 6 months.
+On November 16, the Chico city council passed an emergency ordinance to prohibit price gouging in Chico, by preventing the cost of rent, goods or services from being increased by more than 10 percent for six months.

+The Camp Fire was the most expensive natural disaster in the world in 2018 in terms of insured losses.
+The firm Munich Re estimated that the fire caused $12.5 billion in covered losses and $16 billion in total losses.